Computational Structural Biology of Biomolecular Interactions

 Tülay Karakulak, Msc Student

-Deniz Doğan, Intern
+Deniz Doğan, Msc Student

 Life is operated at the nanometer scale through orchestrated communications of biomolecules.
 By dissecting this nanoworld, we can acquire a fundamental understanding of how biological macromolecules function, how they are related to disease-linked pathways and how to design drugs targeting them.
 This understanding led to the birth and rise of Structural Biology, the study of the structures of biomolecules and their complexes at atomic resolution.